subhamagrawal7/Buzzer/README.md

 # Buzzer
-Making a quiz buzzer with software GUI to visualize.
+A Quiz-Buzzer using ATmega32 with software GUI for visualization using matlab-simulink